-Boost’s plans keep things super-simple in terms of pricing.
-There are only four Boost mobile plans to pick from, running at $10, $30, $40 and $50 per 28 days, with prepaid as the only option offered.
+Boost’s plans keep things super simple in terms of pricing.
+There are only six Boost mobile plans to pick from that run per 28 days with prepaid as the only option offered.
 To make life easier for you, they’ve set up a number of different ways to recharge when you need to, including the usual web site portal and recharging by phone.
 But the best way by far is their excellent smartphone app for both iOS and Android.
 The app lets you check your balance and expiry, recharge instantly and even set up auto recharge so you’re never caught out.

 Boost’s data allowances work differently to other providers.
 You get a base level of data depending on your plan, and then each weekend – the time you’re most likely to be out and about making extra-heavy use of your mobile data – you get a bonus 1GB to play with.
 In other words, they effectively reward you for not blowing through all your data in a week by giving you more data the longer your recharge lasts.
 That can mean up to 7GB of fast 4G data on a recharge that only costs $30.

 Special Offer: Grab the $40 SIM for $20!

 Get the $40 SIM prepaid plan for half the price and get as much as 45GB data — plus unlimited calls/texts, data rollover, and data-free Apple Music streaming!
 Offer ends 25th February 2019.